Today's Verse: James 4:17

 Thoughts on Today's Verse...

-Jesus taught this principle when he healed on the Sabbath (Mark 3:1-7) and told the parable of the Good Samaritan (Luke 10:29-37).
-Our Lord made it clear that to neglect to do a good deed for another in need, even if we had a religious excuse for not doing it, was to do evil.
+James' brother, Jesus, taught this principle when he healed on the Sabbath (Mark 3:1-7) and told the parable of the Good Samaritan (Luke 10:29-37).
+If we have the opportunity and ability to do good to someone in need, then if we don't do it, then we are participating in their destruction.
+The Lord made it clear that neglecting to do a good deed for another in need, even if we had a religious excuse for not doing it, was doing evil.
 Let's be a people known for doing good deeds and sharing kindness.
-Let's not let any excuse, especially a religious excuse, interfere with our glorious and holy opportunities to serve others in the name of Jesus.
+Let's not let any excuse, especially a religious excuse, interfere with our opportunities to serve others in the name of Jesus.

 My Prayer...

-Dear Father, please use me today to bless someone in need so that they may know your grace and so that Jesus, your Son and my Savior, will be glorified.
-In Jesus' sweet and precious name I pray.
+Dear Father, please use me today to bless someone in need so they can know your grace and glorify Jesus for his goodness.
+In the Savior's sweet and precious name, I pray.
 Amen.

 Illustration